RajeshHarsha/Personal_assistant/README.md

-I have made some changes(small) .
-before copy the code change those changes
+I have made some changes(small) ,before copy the code change those changes